WisDOT North Central Region road construction update - Wausau Pilot & Review

 Project description: This project will remove and replace two inches of asphalt pavement on WIS 64 from US 45 to Clover Road.
 The bridge over Spring Brook will be replaced half at a time.

-Work scheduled for next week: Crews will continue work on the bridge.
+Work scheduled for next week: Crews will be excavating, install piling, forming the east wall, backfill and other work on the structure.

 Overall traffic impacts: WIS 64/WIS 52 traffic is restricted to a single lane with temporary signals at Spring Brook bridge.
 Traffic will utilize the westbound lane through the work zone.
 WIS 64/WIS 52 traffic will maintain a minimum 10-foot-wide lane during construction.